 If you work in the humanities and your research interests fall between the years 1895-1914, we would be delighted to hear from you.
 E-mail us at: email@example.com, leave a comment below, or follow us on facebook.
 E-mail us if you are interested in having a book reviewed.

-The Edwardian Culture Network was founded in 2011 by Dr Samuel Shaw (History of Art, University of York), Sarah Shaw (English, University of York) and Naomi Carle (English, University of Durham).
+The Edwardian Culture Network was founded in 2011 by Dr Samuel Shaw (Center for British Art, Yale University), Sarah Shaw (Center for Modern Studies, University of York) and Naomi Carle (English, University of Durham).